A Cold Touch from the Other Side

 Though the apparition never addressed him, he heard an inner voice which shouted “Dead!” when he presented the lady’s question, which concerned a man whose whereabouts she wanted to know.
 Eliphas also obtained the answer to two important kabalistic secrets, which he chose not to disclose.

-The psychological effect of the evocation marked him more deeply.
-He felt he no longer was the self-assured man he used to be.
+His arm remained stiff and sore for several days afterwards.
+The psychological impact of the evocation marked him more deeply.
+He felt he had lost much of his self-assurance.
 Acquaintances commented that Levi was severely traumatized by the experience, which he never again underwent.

 And so the story ends.
 The decision as to what to make of it is all yours.